EskelandLab/ShinyArchRUiO/README.md

 #### Peak2GeneLinks heatmaps.
 Visualize heatmaps for Peak2Genelinks top markers in scATAC-seq and scRNA-seq.

-**For a more detailed description, Please see supplementary information (biorXiv supplementary information link).**
+**For a more detailed description, Please see [supplementary information](https://www.biorxiv.org/content/10.1101/2021.06.21.449316v2.supplementary-material).**

 ## Frequently Asked Questions.